protocolbuffers/protobuf/CONTRIBUTING.md

   and get agreement from maintainers on the value of a new feature before working on a PR.
-* Performance optimizations may be accepted if they have convincing benchmarks that demonstrate an improvement and they do not signficantly increase complexity.
+* Performance optimizations may be accepted if they have convincing benchmarks that demonstrate an improvement and they do not significantly increase complexity.
 * Changes to existing APIs are almost never accepted.
 Stability and backwards compatibility are paramount.
 In the unlikely event a breaking change is required, it must usually be implemented in google3 first.